ananyaprabhu378/incident-tracker-ai/README.md

 https://ananyaprabhu378.github.io/incident-tracker-ai/

-for all the files check this repo:https://github.com/ananyaprabhu378/Incident-Tracker1.git
+for all the files please check this repo as the present repo does not have all the file : https://github.com/ananyaprabhu378/Incident-Tracker1.git

 backend url:https://incident-tracker1.onrender.com